 Static travel budgeting adds to the difficulty.
 Most business travel planning is based on static budgets, and most suffer financially because travel is anything but static.
 Using it is like trying to run a marathon with a single leg: it’s just not enough.

-Let’s take a look at what static budgeting is, and what you can do to more efficiently manage business travel.
+Let’s take a look at what static travel budgeting is, and what you can do to more efficiently manage business travel.

-What is a static budget?
+What is a static travel budget?

-A static budget is a type of budget that anticipates costs and expenses before the activity in question begins.
-When compared to the eventual results, the numbers from static budgets are usually very different.
+A static travel budget is a type of budget that anticipates costs and expenses before the activity in question begins.
+When compared to the eventual results, the numbers from static travel budgets are usually very different.